DelroyGayle/TIMELINESP1/README.md

 * GitHub - for hosting the site
 * Gitpod - for editing the files
 * GitPages - for the deployment of the site
-* Font Awesome - used for the social media icons and the people icon on the Contact Us page
+* Font Awesome - used for the social media icons, the up arrow icon of the 'Back To Stop' button and the people icon on the Contact Us page

 ---